Should you use a Smartwatch for your next Workout? | HotelGyms.com Blog

 Similar to smartphones, many personal preferences are related to brands, operating systems, ecosystems, etc. For example, some people lean toward the Apple watches because it fits well with their laptop, phone, and other Apple products, creating an excellent ecosystem.

 It could be beneficial to research which one works best with your phone and provides the functionality you need for your fitness activities.
 For example, many friends use Garmin products for running and cycling.
-Others prefer the Apple Watch to track runs with Adidas Runtastic or Fitbod, or the Strong App for weight training and bodyweight workouts.
+Others prefer the Apple Watch to track runs with Adidas Runtastic or Fitbod, or the Hevy App for weight training and bodyweight workouts.

 Some Final Words